UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/variables_and_arithmetic.md

 As C and C++ are considered *system languages*, they have a facility to perform quite low-level operations.
 We will look at a few of these now:

+The following operators are used to shift the position of binary digits in an integer:

 | Operator | Meaning | Type |
 | - | - | - |
 | << | Shift left | Binary |
 | >> | Shift right | Binary |
 | <<= | Shift left | Unary |
 | >>= | Shift right | Unary |

+To explain this, an example is given:

 | TASK | 111-shiftingbits |
 | - | - |